 |

-After third round, Evans already has two wins and second place, meaning 35 pt lead over second placed Neuville.
-From then on, running first on road was continual hindrance to him and his lead shrunk and shrunk until after Estonia, Tanak had went past.
+With hybrid unit gone and new Hankook tires, season began with many drivers trying to find their feet with new balance in the car.
+Hankook tyre was a control tyre, meaning everyone was with same rubber but some struggled more than others.
+Elfyn Evans seemed to find the pace quickest and after third round, he already had two wins and second place, a good 35 point lead over second placed Thierry Neuville.
+From then on, running first on road was continual hindrance to Evans and his lead shrunk and shrunk until after Estonia, Tanak had went past.

 |